 As can be seen in Figure 1, we chose to present our participants consistently with "positive" adjectives on the right-hand side of the sheet and their negative equivalents on the left.
 This has advantages and disadvantages.
-On the one hand, it is likely to produce a halo effect, i.e. a higher correlation between judgments on the variables strange/normal, old-fashioned/modern, ugly/beautiful, unkind/kind, stupid/smart and poor/rich than would occur if the positive adjectives were presented counterbalanced between left and right.
+On the one hand, it is likely to produce a halo effect, i.e., a higher correlation between judgments on the variables strange/normal, old-fashioned/modern, ugly/beautiful, unkind/ kind, stupid/smart and poor/rich than would occur if the positive adjectives were presented counterbalanced between left and right.
 On the other hand, by keeping positive adjectives consistently on the same side, it is easier for the participants to fill in the scales.
 As we test rather young subjects, we opted against a counterbalanced presentation to make the task as easy as possible for the participating children and accept the consequences of the halo effect.
-After having judged all six audio sequences, the children were instructed to provide some personal information such as date of birth, native language(s), how often they had been to the neighbouring country, and how often they had heard the neighbouring language via television.
+After having judged all six audio sequences, the children were instructed to provide personal information such as date of birth, native language(s), how often they had been to the neighboring country, and how often they had heard the neighboring language via television.

 All children remained anonymous.
-The experiment was conducted individually for the youngest (i.e. first grade) children, and with all pupils at once in all other grades.
+The experiment was conducted individually for the youngest (i.e., first grade) children, and with all pupils at once in all other grades.
 There was no indication that any participant in the matched-guise experiment became aware of the fact that they heard the same speaker twice, which is crucial for the experiment's validity.

+3.1.4 Participants

-3.1.4.
-Participants.
-In total, 159 children participated in the matched-guise experiment, five of whom had to be excluded of further analysis for different reasons.
-One Swedish child had only lived in Sweden for a year, and therefore did not speak Swedish at the level of a native speaker of the same age; two Swedish children did not complete the questionnaire; one Danish child produced unreliable answers and indicated for example that she had heard Portuguese while the text was presented in her native language (i.e. Danish); and similarly, one Danish child claimed he did not recognise his own language.
+In total, 159 children participated in the matched-guise experiment.
+Five of these were excluded from further analysis for various reasons: One Swedish child had only lived in Sweden for a year, and therefore did not speak Swedish at the level of a native speaker of the same age; two Swedish children did not complete the questionnaire; one Danish child produced unreliable answers, indicating, for example, that she had heard Portuguese while the text was presented in her native language (i.e., Danish); and similarly, one Danish child claimed he did not recognize his own language.
 After excluding these five children, 154 children were left for further analysis of the matched-guise experiment.